rendicahya/intercutmix/README.md

 python batch.py
 ```

 5. Make a list of the generated scene videos.
-Do this step only after the video generation step has been completed.
 The list will be stored in `data/ucf101/scene-xgtf.json`.

 ```shell
 cd ..